tayteboss/wspace/README.md

 Flow Control seemed to be reoccuring problem throughout this process.

 ### Working with Dates
-Without frameworks like Ruby on Rails.
-I struggled to work with dates with ease.
+Without frameworks like Rails.
+I struggled to work with date formats.

 ### Using Correct Asset Paths
 Kept forgetting to reference files & assets from the public folder as the root.